-Student Learning Outcome 3: TLW submit a final project containing a comprehensive literature review and recommendations for future study over a self-chosen topic.
+3. TLW submit a final project containing a comprehensive literature review and recommendations for future study over a self-chosen topic.

 Research Project - Graduate students must submit graduate quality work that is evaluated by a rubric (attached) designed to assess student ability and understanding of research.
-During the fall 2019 semester there were 11 students enrolled in EXPW 6520, all of whom completed the class and the research project with the grade of "B" or better.
-During the spring 2020 semester there were 10 students, all of whom completed the class and project with the grade of "B" or better, and 3 students who followed suit during the summer 2020 semester.
+During the fall 2020 semester there were 5 students enrolled in EXPW 6520, all of whom completed the class and the research project with the grade of "B" or better.
+During the spring 2021 semester there were 9 students, all of whom completed the class and project with the grade of "B" or better, and 4 students who followed suit during the summer 2021 semester.
+The overall mean scoring for the academic year is below.

-Table 1

-Student number 9 Possible Score Mean Scores

-Title 10 8.33

-T of C 10 8.33

-Ex Sum 50 47.00

-Ch 1-5 200 170.89

-Ref 20 18.44

-APA 10 8.78

-Lang 10 7.67
+Table 1 Number Students - 18 Possible Score Mean Scores Title 8.75 10 T of C 10 9.10 Ex Sum 50 47.35 Chapters 176.36 Ref 20 18.20 APA 10 8.89 8.25 Lang 10 300 276.90 Total Points

-Modifications for Improvement:
+Modifications for Improvement